keithjjones/CSC842/README.md

 # CSC842

-This repository is a quick set of links for CSC842 projects for dsu.edu.
+This repository is a quick set of links for CSC842 projects at dsu.edu.

 ## Cycle 1